riquiofficial/Practice/README.md

 03/07/20 created a coin toss function to toss a coin a user-defined amount of times.
 All coin tosses are displayed and printed on the screen and counted at the end, showing which coin flipped most.

 03/07/20 created a make bricks function where the small bricks = 1 and the large bricks = 5. the function must use a combination of large and small bricks to reach the goal number.

+17/07/20 Added a War card game where two bots fight each other until one wins.